For migrant women who land in Colorado looking for jobs, a common answer emerges: No - KVIA

 Responded the woman: “We’re not hiring.”

-As record numbers of South Americans attempt to cross the U.S. southern border seeking better economic opportunities, many are landing in communities that are unprepared for them — and sometimes outright hostile.
+As record numbers of South Americans attempt to cross the U.S. southern border, many are landing in communities that are unprepared for them — and sometimes outright hostile.

-And many migrants have also been unprepared for the realities of their new home.

 Women are leaving Colombia, and to a greater extent Venezuela, to escape starvation and violence, to provide for their children and to seek medical care.
 They represent some of the more than 42,000 migrants who have arrived in the Denver area over two years.
 Many didn’t know anyone in Denver.
 But it was the closest city to which Texas was offering free bus rides, both to relieve pressure on its towns and to make a political point to liberal-leaning cities about immigration’s impact on the border.

-From Denver, untold numbers made their way to the neighboring suburb of Aurora, lured by cheaper rent and abundant Spanish speakers.
-But finding a job and an affordable place to stay has been anything but easy, and women face their own particular challenges.
+From Denver, untold numbers made their way to the suburb of Aurora, lured by cheaper rent and abundant Spanish speakers.
+But finding a job has been anything but easy, and women face their own particular challenges.

 Last year, nearly 900,000 women and girls tried to cross the U.S. southern border, more than a fivefold increase over the last decade, U.S. Customs and Border Protection data shows.
-Like many of them, Roca came to the United States to help her children.
-Her adult daughter back in Colombia suffers from lupus and can’t afford “the good medicines.”
+Like many of them, Roca came to the U.S. to help her children.
+Her adult daughter in Colombia suffers from lupus and can’t afford “the good medicines.”

-The economy in Colombia never recovered from pandemic shutdowns, and Roca heard from acquaintances that in the United States she could earn $1,000 a week.
-“That’s a lot of money in Colombia,” she said.
-Back home, “one U.S. dollar can buy breakfast for your entire family.”

-Roca set out for the United States with an uncle.
-He was detained in Mexico, but Roca made it across the border in Juárez and told U.S. agents she was seeking asylum.
-She heard from a shelter worker in El Paso that Denver was offering free housing for migrants and Texas would pay to get her there.
+After making it across the U.S. border, Roca told U.S. agents she was seeking asylum.
+She heard from a shelter worker in El Paso that Denver was offering migrants free housing and Texas would pay to get her there.

-As of September, Texas Gov. Greg Abbott has bused at least 119,000 migrants from the border to cities run by Democratic mayors, including Denver, New York, Chicago and Washington, D.C., according to a press release from the governor’s office.

-Roca arrived in November and stayed for two weeks in a hotel-turned-shelter paid for by the city of Denver.
-When she went looking for work in front of Home Depot and along East Colfax, she observed an icy reception from locals.
-“They said horrible things about Venezuelans,” she said.
+Roca arrived in November and stayed two weeks in a shelter.
+When she went looking for work along East Colfax, she observed an icy reception.

 She didn’t know the benefits many recent migrants have received — specifically, a path to a temporary work visa and with it better-paying jobs — were causing resentment among Aurora’s large Mexican community.
 Many have loved ones in the country illegally or have themselves lived for years in the United States without legal permission to work.

-As chaos and economic collapse drove more migrants to the border, President Joe Biden’s administration created and expanded legal pathways to enter the U.S., with the possibility of applying for work permits.
-However, in June, Biden temporarily suspended asylum for new immigrants who cross illegally, ending a main pathway to legal work.

-Roca never was eligible for a work permit, but Mexican residents in Aurora still associate her with the many migrants who are.

 Resentment for newcomers was building in another corner of Aurora, too — City Hall.
 Aurora officials in February had warned other communities against housing migrants there, vowing not to spend city money to help them.
-This summer, Aurora’s mayor repeated a landlord’s claim that a notorious Venezuelan gang had taken over an apartment building, saying he would investigate how so many Venezuelans ended up living in Aurora.
-Even though police say gangs hadn’t taken over the building, former President Donald Trump took up the claim, mentioning it at his campaign rallies.
+This summer, Aurora’s mayor repeated a landlord’s claim that a notorious Venezuelan gang had taken over an apartment building.
+Even though police say that’s false, former President Donald Trump took up the claim, mentioning it at his campaign rallies.
 The mayor last month walked back some of his comments.

 Roca never made a deliberate decision to settle in Aurora.
-To her, it wasn’t clear where Denver ended and Aurora began, or that Denver was more eager to help migrants coming to the area.
+To her, it wasn’t clear where Denver ended and Aurora began.

-So when her time is almost up at the Denver shelter, she does the only thing she knows to do: She heads to East Colfax in Aurora.
+So when Roca’s time is almost up at the Denver shelter, she does the only thing she knows to do: She heads to East Colfax in Aurora.

-She walks up and down the sidewalks, dodging people who’d taken over the bus shelters to shoot up drugs or smoke fentanyl and who sell apparently shoplifted toiletries on the sidewalks.
-She approaches migrants holding cardboard signs and begging for money outside Walmart, asking if they know of work or a place to stay.

-He says he can help her and her cousin, who arrived a few weeks earlier.
-But not in Colorado.
-She can come back to Kentucky with him and his family.
-To hold her over in the short term, the man — El Cubano, she calls him — gives her $10 and invites her for ice cream.

-After more than a week of staying with the family in Kentucky and cooking and eating meals together, Roca learns El Cubano’s wife works in el negocio, or “the business.”
+After more than a week of staying with the family in Kentucky, Roca learns the man’s wife works in el negocio, or “the business.”
 There is not much work in Kentucky, so she earns her money through sex work, she tells Roca, while her kids play a few feet away.

-A few days later, while they are cooking dinner together at the couple’s trailer, a Mexican man in his 30s pulls up outside in a pickup truck.
+A few days later, a Mexican man in his 30s pulls up outside the couple’s trailer in a pickup truck.

 “No,” she tells the woman.
 “I’m not going anywhere with anyone.”